Minden sweeps Shelton in clash of unbeatens

 “Mattie and Myla are really athletic and do a great job setting.
 They have nice hands ... and they’re both great attackers,” Ratka said.

-Shelton senior Dru Niemack led all attackers with 14 kills, while Sidney Gegg had seven and Branson had two.
-Gegg also had three blocks.
+Shelton senior Dru Niemack led the Bulldogs with 11 kills, while Sidney Gegg and Branson had seven.
+Niemack also had three blocks.